-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management expenditures over time if not properly mitigated. is designed to (i) provide a framework to ensure the continuity of the business; (ii) outline the general procedures to be taken; (ii) incorporate input received from internal business process owners whereby key processes, individuals and necessary tools and equipment are identified; and (iii) ensure the safety of employees.
-Additionally, maintaining and building upon our investment grade (BBB+ credit rating) corporate financial structure aids in decreasing our insurance rates as a result of demonstrating our financial stability.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management continuity of the business; (ii) outline the general procedures to be taken; (ii) incorporate input received from internal business process owners whereby key processes, individuals and necessary tools and equipment are identified; and (iii) ensure the safety of employees.
+Additionally, maintaining and building upon our investment grade corporate financial structure aids in decreasing our insurance rates as a result of demonstrating our financial stability.

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Changes related to other climate- related developments include the reputational risk of not being perceived as a sustainable or green-minded company.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Changes related to other climate-related developments include the reputational risk of not being perceived as a sustainable or green-minded company.
 Such a risk would affect HCP by causing a decrease in demand for our buildings, resulting in a decrease in revenues, if any of our tenants chose to relocate due to our reputation being perceived as an unsustainable company.
 Reduced demand for goods/services Up to 1 year Direct About as likely as not Medium The estimated financial implications from reduced demand for buildings resulting in decreased tenant revenue from a perceived negative sustainability reputation could be significant.
-We earned \$727.8 million in rental related revenues within our boundary in 2014.
-A 1% decrease from lost tenants could cost us \$7.3M in lost revenues annually as compared to 2014.
-We believe other climate-related risks such as a perceived negative sustainability reputation could increase and Methods we are using to manage the risks driven by changes in other climate-related developments such as reputation include pursuing LEED and ENERGY STAR certifications, involving our tenants in our sustainable business strategy though the use of our annual tenant satisfaction survey and the promotion of water conservation and energy saving procedures.
-For example, HCP is the cumulative ENERGY STAR program leader for the medical office building category and we are continuing to pursue ENERGY STAR certifications as well as LEED The costs associated with LEED and ENERGY STAR certified properties can cost anywhere between \$400,000 and \$600,000 for new construction, and between \$350,000 and \$550,000 to retrofit an existing building, while there are no costs (\$0.00) associated with the promotion of sustainability and internal awareness of water conservation and energy savings to our tenants.
+We earned \$1,273.2 million in rental related revenues within our boundary in 2015.
+A 1% decrease from lost tenants could cost us \$12.7M in lost revenues annually as compared to 2015.
+We believe other climate-related risks such as a perceived negative sustainability reputation could increase and could have the potential to Methods we are using to manage the risks driven by changes in other climate-related developments such as reputation include pursuing LEED and ENERGY STAR certifications, involving our tenants in our sustainable business strategy though the use of our annual tenant satisfaction survey and the promotion of water conservation and energy saving procedures.
+For example, HCP is the cumulative ENERGY STAR program leader for the medical office building category and we are continuing to pursue ENERGY STAR certifications as well as LEED certifications.
+In 2015, our tenant The costs associated with LEED and ENERGY STAR certified properties can cost anywhere between \$400,000 and \$600,000 for new construction, and between \$350,000 and \$550,000 to retrofit an existing building, while there are no costs (\$0.00) associated with the promotion of sustainability and internal awareness of water conservation and energy savings to our tenants.
 The cost of our annual tenant satisfaction survey is approximately \$52,500.